kasparsj/SensorVisualizer/README.md

 Once data is being received SensorVisualizer can be used to record and later play back sensor data.

+Example screenshot of SensorVisualizer visualizing data from Polar H10 sensor:

 ![Polar H10](/Screenshot/polar-h10.png?raw=true "Polar H10")